RT-LOC/docs/docs/getstarted/basic_positioning_getting_started.md

 # Setup your first system
-Although not required, it can be convenient to download RTHub  on [https://cloud.rtloc.com/download](https://cloud.rtloc.com/download).
+On this page you'll learn how to set up your very first RTLS system.
+Don't worry, it's easy!
+Once you get the hang of it you'll be able to set up a system in minutes.
+Make sure you have at least one Initiator anchor,  3 normal anchors and one tag.

 ## Login on the Portal
 Before turning to the hardware, you need to make sure you have an account with which you can login.
-Open the **portal app** from RTHub or via [https://cloud.rtloc.com/ble](https://cloud.rtloc.com/ble).
+Open the **portal app**  via [https://cloud.rtloc.com/ble](https://cloud.rtloc.com/ble) or from __RTHub__.
 Log in using your account, or create one if you haven't already.

 Optionally, create an RTLS "Project".
 This is not a hard requirement for these first steps.

 ::: tip
-Most browsers should be supported, though recent chromium-based browsers are your safest bet.
+Most browsers should be supported, though recent chromium-based browsers (such as Google Chrome) are your safest bet.
 :::

 ## Device firmware
 First make sure the UWB RTLS devices (tags and anchors) have the necessary firmwares.
-We will need 4+ anchors, 1+ tags and one initiator anchor.

 ::: tip
 If you are using starterskit, the devices should already have the necessary firmware.
-In case you want to update the firmware on the tags (or switch to Distance Tracking).
-Take a look at our guide of [hardware flashing](/hardware/flashing/hw_flashing.html).
+In case you want to update the firmware on the tags (or switch to Distance Tracking) have a look at our guide of [hardware flashing](/hardware/flashing/hw_flashing.html).
 :::

 ## Anchors